Key information- wider opening of school.

 This depends on a number of factors:

-- The governing board will regularly check the R rate and the number of daily cases.
-Where there is a local increase, governors will decide to close the school for the protection of our children, families and staff.
+- The government will regularly check the R rate and the number of daily cases.
+Where there is a local increase, it will be decided to close bubbles/ the school for the protection of our children, families and staff.

 - If staff and children become ill- even if this is not confirmed as COVID 19- the school may be closed as a protective measure.